Second Charge Mortgage Affordability Calculator

 Other factors that can indirectly affect affordability include:

-- Bad credit – Makes you a greater risk and will incur a higher interest rate which could make repayments too expensive.
+- Bad credit: This puts you at greater risk and will incur a higher interest rate, which could make repayments too expensive.

-- Age – Lots of lenders have an age cap on lending.
-Older borrowers may have to take a loan over a short term which will result in higher payments.
+- Age: Many lenders have an age cap on lending.
+Older borrowers may have to take a loan for a short term, which will result in higher payments.

 Other costs and fees to factor in

-Taking out a second charge can save you the costs of remortgaging, but it may incur costs of its own.
+Taking out a second charge can save you the costs of remortgaging, but it may also incur costs.

 These might include:

 Any fees should be clearly explained to you before you agree to anything.
-If you use a broker, they will factor in all associated fees when calculating the most cost-effective borrowing option for you.
+If you use a broker, they will factor in all associated fees when calculating your most cost-effective borrowing option.

 Do interest rates impact affordability?

-When a lender calculates ‘affordability’ they are simply assessing the maximum amount you can afford to borrow for a second charge mortgage, based on comparing your income and expenditure – which would also need to clearly cover both first and second charge repayments.
-This calculation has no bearing on the interest rate you are offered and vice versa.
+When a lender calculates ‘affordability,’ they simply assess the maximum amount you can afford to borrow for a second charge mortgage based on comparing your income and expenditure, which would also need to cover both first- and second charge repayments clearly.
+This calculation does not affect the interest rate offered and vice versa.

-A separate assessment is carried out to determine how closely your application matches the risk profile of the lender.
+A separate assessment is carried out to determine how closely your application matches the lender’s risk profile.
 Lenders with the most stringent eligibility criteria tend to offer the most competitive rates.

-If your application includes risk factors such as bad credit, high loan to value or a high DTI, your choice of lenders will most likely be reduced and the rate you pay will be higher.
-It is, therefore, possible to meet a lenders’ eligibility criteria but be rejected on affordability.
+If your application includes risk factors such as bad credit, high loan-to-value, or a high DTI, your choice of lenders will most likely be reduced, and the rate you pay will be higher.
+Therefore, it is possible to meet a lender’s eligibility criteria but be rejected on affordability.

 This is why speaking to an expert is crucial to maximise your chances of approval.